Nikon Df Comparison Review

 The Nikon Df is a DSLR (Digital Single Lens Reflex) camera that was officially introduced in November 2013 and is equipped with a full frame sensor.
 It offers a resolution of 16.2 megapixel.

-The Nikon Df has a Camera Elo of 1926.
-This rating puts the Df among the top 40 percent of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the Df falls below average.
+Is the Nikon Df a good camera?
+The Df has a Camera Elo of 1958.
+This rating puts the Df among the top 50 percent of all digital single lens reflex cameras.
+In terms of its sensor size category (full frame cameras), the Df ranks below average.
 Based on its within category standings, the camera earns a 3-star performance rating.

 |Digital single lens reflex|

 |Nikon F mount lenses|

 |ISO 100 - 12 800 (50 - 204 800)|